 In 2017, Heather was awarded one of seven inaugural emerging critic fellowships from the National Book Critics Circle.
 Her nonfiction, journalism, and features have appeared in Under the Gum Tree, Las Vegas Weekly, Sacramento News & Review, Electric Literature, and Goodreads, among others.
 Heather’s interview of author Yann Martel was included in the paperback edition of his novel, The High Mountains of Portugal.
 Heather is the former book reviews editor of The Coachella Review and has appeared as a guest on Literary Disco and KCOD’s Open Book.

 A classically trained dancer, Heather’s pre-writing life included decades of ballet and contemporary dance.
 She performed as an apprentice to Sacramento Ballet, and was a company member in CORE Contemporary Dance.
 Heather earned her Associate professional certificate in Cecchetti Classical Ballet from the Imperial Society of Teachers of Dancing.
-Since 2002, Heather has been teaching at her alma mater, Elk Grove High School, where she has served at various points as a dance teacher, English teacher, AVID teacher, Performing Arts Department Chair, and AVID Program Coordinator.
+Since 2002, Heather has been teaching in the Elk Grove Unified School District, where she has served at various points as a dance teacher, English teacher, Independent Study Teacher, AVID teacher, Performing Arts Department Chair, and AVID Program Coordinator.
 Heather holds a BA in English Literature from the University of California, Davis and an MFA in Fiction from the University of California, Riverside.

 Read a Q&A with Heather at Literary Hub.